Pterosaur: Flight

-The mechanics of pterosaur flight are not completely understood or modeled at this time.
+The mechanics of pterosaur flight are not completely understood or modelled as of 2008.

 Katsufumi Sato, a Japanese scientist, did calculations using modern birds and concluded that it was impossible for a pterosaur to stay aloft.
-In the book Posture, Locomotion, and Paleoecology of Pterosaurs it is theorized that they were able to fly due to the oxygen-rich, dense atmosphere of the Late Cretaceous period.
+In the book Posture, Locomotion, and Paleoecology of Pterosaurs it is theorised that they were able to fly due to the oxygen-rich, dense atmosphere of the Late Cretaceous period.
 However, both Sato and the authors of Posture, Locomotion, and Paleoecology of Pterosaurs based their research on the now-outdated theories of pterosaurs being seabird-like, and the size limit does not apply to terrestrial pterosaurs, such as azhdarchids and tapejarids.
 Furthermore, Darren Naish concluded that atmospheric differences between the present and the Mesozoic were not needed for the giant size of pterosaurs.